UniversalDependencies/docs/_v2/index.md

    but also because it has implications for the basic dependencies.
 If we know that something can be captured in the enhanced dependencies, we don’t need to clutter the basic dependencies with this information.
 Examples of constructions that can benefit from this are control verbs and light verb constructions.
+In this connection, it would also be relevant to discuss what language-specific subtypes can and cannot be used for.
+We seem to have a lot of inconsistencies here.
 Report from Uppsala meeting: [future](../2015-08-23-uppsala/future.html).
 1. **[Ellipsis.](ellipsis.html)**
    There seems to be a consensus that we should get rid of the remnant relation, but it is still unclear what we should put in its place.